anadon/antlr4/doc/parser-rules.md

 }
 ```

-ANTLR also provide support to access context objects when there is more than a single reference to a rule:
+ANTLR also provides support to access context objects when there is more than a single reference to a rule:

 ```
 field : e '.' e ;